OnderCampos/count_colors/libraries_and_dependencies.md

+## **sklearn**
+ - scikit-learn is a machine learning library in Python that provides various tools and algorithms for data analysis and modeling.
+  - `pip install scikit-learn`
 ## **numpy**
  - NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
   - `pip install numpy`
+## **cv2**
+ - cv2 (OpenCV) is a library of programming functions mainly aimed at real-time computer vision.
+  - `pip install opencv-python`
+## **PIL**
+ - PIL (Python Imaging Library) adds image processing capabilities to your Python interpreter.
+This library supports many file formats, and provides powerful image processing and graphics capabilities.
+  - `pip install pillow`
+## **io**
+ - io is a built-in module in Python that provides file I/O functionality.
+  - `No installation required.
+It is a built-in module.`
 ## **fastapi**
- - FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.9+ based on standard Python type hints.
+ - FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
   - `pip install fastapi`
-## **sklearn**
- - Scikit-learn is a free software machine learning library for the Python programming language.
-It features various classification, regression, and clustering algorithms, including support vector machines, random forests, gradient boosting, k-means, and DBSCAN.
-  - `pip install scikit-learn`
-## **opencv**
- - OpenCV is an open-source computer vision and machine learning software library.
-OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception.
-  - `pip install opencv-python`
-## **Pillow**
- - Pillow is a free and open-source library for opening, manipulating, and saving many different image file formats.
-It provides easy-to-use functions for various image operations.
-  - `pip install pillow`